TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 **The App:** In our framework, the App is separated from the OS, it is, in fact, residing within the OS.
 A Thing connecting to an OS, or to an App is different.
 While not all Things require an App to function, some do, especially in the case of a need to establish a communication between your Thing and your user account.

+TODO: Maintain authenticity.
+Could you have a conversation about every term mentioned in the paragraph below?
+It's likely you either need to use simpler language or that you need to read more about home automation or even more generally about the IOT.

 **The Wi-Fi:** A Wi-Fi infrastructure lives as a distinct actor because there are many homes connected Things that require a home Wi-Fi network.
 Though, aside from Things relating to the home automation, there are many connection flows which do not require the Wi-Fi to establish a connection.

 **The Account:** Not all connected Things require an account, but many services do follow the practice of requiring an account to connect to your Thing.
 An account can play the important role in associating your unique Thing with your name.
 There are many ways your Thing can connect to an account, through a wireless network at home or at your favorite coffee shop and through your device cellular data.
 Hence, we did not concentrate on how an App connects to an account, but only if it does or not.